aleksey-hoffman/sigma-file-manager/README.md

 # Project links

-If you want to see the list of features currently in development, or ask a question, or propose a new feature, or report a problem, here are the links:

 - <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Feature_request.md">Create feature request</a>
 - <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Problem_report.md">Create problem report</a>
 - <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/discussions">Create discussion</a>